akhilrao/akhilrao.github.io/_posts/2015-10-19-risky-good-supply-passthrough.md

 I haven't assumed a form for price here, but it would depend on the hazard rate through \\( \bar{x} \\).
 The direct effect of the number of sellers would cancel out of the price, but \\(n\\) would still come in through the price and risk functions.
 As the hazard rate increases, I think the price should also increase if only because the quantity supplied will decrease.
 Without assuming a specific form, I can't go further in saying much about the price.
 I would like to see what the arrest risk premium looks like, if it is there.

 At some point I may try to do some numerics on this model to see how stuff changes with different assumptions.
+There are many possible extensions to this, which I like.